LennyDuan/DjangoDev/myStudy/mystudy/problems.md

 #### 11:
 Get location is always null...
 Need to use google map on virtual device to store last know location

+#### User auth
+How to auth user/admin will be an unsolved problem.
+It should use Token now session.
+JWT or djoser will be a good example and suitble usage.